Anay-Praveen/LSTM-Based_Actor-Critic_with_Proximal_Policy_Optimisation_Agent/README.md

 # LSTM-Based Actor-Critic Neural Network with Proximal Policy Optimisation Agent for Automated Network Penetration Testing

+**Note:** This project was primarily developed and tested on Ubuntu 22.04 LTS.

 This repository contains the implementation of a reinforcement learning agent designed for automated network penetration testing within the NASim (Network Attack Simulator) environment.
 The agent utilizes a Long Short-Term Memory (LSTM) network combined with an Advantage Actor-Critic (A2C) framework and Proximal Policy Optimisation (PPO)-style updates to navigate complex, partially observable network scenarios and identify vulnerabilities.

 ## Abstract